swcarpentry/shell-novice/episodes/04-pipefilter.md

 {: .output}

-This is exactly like a mathematician nesting functions like *log(3x)* and saying "the log of three times *x*".
+This is exactly like a mathematician nesting functions like *log(3x)* and saying 'the log of three times *x*'.
 In our case,
-the calculation is "head of sort of line count of `*.pdb`".
+the calculation is 'head of sort of line count of `*.pdb`'.

 The redirection and pipes used in the last few commands are illustrated below: